QuadCtrl/quad-ctrl/README.md

 - **DRL algorithm**: PPO shows a very good trade-off between results and computing time, but also other algorithms have been tried (like A2C).
 - **Training duration and phases**: in some cases, long training times are needed before even noticing an improvement in the loss.
 Also hybridating different reward functions in more training phases has been beneficial.
 - **Reward function**: leading the model to achieve the desisered objective requires an heavy effort of handcrafted mathematical reward functions with many points of choices (basically NP-Hard)
-- **Network structure**: starting from an Actor-Critic paradigm, we had to choose the depth of the two networks, the width of each layer and the common netowork part between the two flows
+- **Network structure**: starting from an Actor-Critic paradigm, we had to choose the depth of the two networks, the width of each layer and the common network part between the two flows

 ## Experiments details